-- 23. ABmunis Administration will review resolutions as they are submitted and advise movers if a resolution: - a.
-Could trigger any of the criteria set out in Section 28; - b.
+- 27. ABmunis Administration will review resolutions as they are submitted and advise movers if a resolution: - a.
+Could trigger any of the criteria set out in Section 33; - b.
 Addresses a topic covered by an already active resolution; - c.
 Contradicts existing ABmunis policy; - d.
-Poses potential risks for Alberta Municipalities or any of the association's members as a result of publishing, debating, and/or the voting results. - e.
+Poses potential risks for ABmunis or any of the association's members as a result of publishing, debating, and/or the voting results. - e.
 Should be combined with a similar resolution being moved by another municipality; or - f.
 Has any further deficiencies such as: - i.
 Absence of any indication of the resolution being endorsed by the council of the moving and seconding municipality; - ii.
 Unclear, contradictory, incorrect, or misleading statements; - iii.
 Lack of enough background information to justify the action being proposed; or - iv.
+Incorrect formatting.

-Incorrect formatting. - 24.
-ABmunis Administration will compile resolutions into a draft Resolutions Book that: - a.
+- 28. ABmunis Administration will compile resolutions into a draft Resolutions Book that: - a.
 Categorizes resolutions as follows: - i.
-Category A position papers moved by the Board; - ii.
+Category A resolutions sponsored by the Board; - ii.
 Category B issues that align with ABmunis strategic initiatives; or - iii.
 Category C other issues of potential interest to Alberta municipalities. - b.
-Resolutions within these categories may be grouped by theme (e.g. governance, infrastructure, safe and healthy communities). - c.
+Resolutions within these categories may be grouped by theme (e.g., governance, infrastructure, safe and healthy communities). - c.
 Proposes ABmunis comments on each resolution relating to: - i.
-Whether and how the resolution relates to an existing ABmunis position or strategic initiative; and - ii.
+Whether and how the resolution relates to an existing ABmunis position or strategic initiative: and - ii.
 Other considerations that may affect ABmunis ability to act on the resolution. - d.
-Identifies resolutions that potentially trigger the criteria set out in Section 28. - 25.
-ABmunis Municipal Governance Committee will review and recommend any amendments to the draft Resolutions Book as required, including: - a. proposed comments; - b. any need for risk mitigation; and - c. any Section 28 concerns.

-- 26. ABmunis may edit resolutions for consistency with the ABmunis template, clarity, grammar, and punctuation without the formal approval of the moving and seconding municipalities, so long as the edits do not change the intent of the resolution and the mover is informed. - 27.
-The draft Resolutions Book will then be forwarded to the Board for consideration. - 28.
+Identifies resolutions that potentially trigger the criteria set out in Section 33. - 29.
+ABmunis Municipal Governance Committee will review and recommend any amendments to the draft Resolutions Book as required, including: - a. proposed comments; - b. any need for risk mitigation; and - c. any Section 33 concerns. - 30.
+ABmunis may edit resolutions for consistency with the ABmunis template, clarity, grammar, and punctuation without the formal approval of the moving and seconding municipalities, so long as the edits do not change the intent of the resolution and the mover is informed. - 31.
+ABmunis may combine one or more resolutions subject to receiving permission from the sponsoring municipalities. - 32.
+The draft Resolutions Book will then be forwarded to the Board for consideration. - 33.
 To preserve ABmunis credibility, the Board reserves the right to ensure issues raised by resolutions to be considered at Convention are related to municipal interests and do not: - a.
-Involve conflicts between individual municipalities; - b.
+Involve conflicts between individual municipalities: - b.
 Involve conflicts between individual municipalities and citizens, other organizations, etc.; - c.
 Involve internal issues of a municipality; - d.
-Promote the interests of individual businesses; - e.
-Direct a municipality to take a course of action; - f.
-Result in the perception that ABmunis is partisan and supports a political party or candidate; or - g.
-Lack the clarity required to determine the issue and/or what is being asked of the ABmunis. - 29.
-If Section 28 conditions exist, the Board may reject the proposed resolution and notify the mover with an explanation of why the resolution will not appear in the Resolutions Book. - 30.
-The mover of a rejected resolution may appeal the decision by bringing forward a motion at the Resolutions Session for the resolution to be considered, and the decision can be reversed by 2/3 majority of votes cast. - 31.
-ABmunis will electronically publish and distribute the Resolutions Book to Members at least eight (8) weeks prior to Convention to provide councils enough time to review and discuss the resolutions. - 32.
+Promote the interests of individual businesses: - e.
+Direct a municipality to take a course of action; - Result in the perception that ABmunis is partisan and supports a political party or candidate; or - g.
+Lack the clarity required to determine the issue and/or what is being asked of the ABmunis. - 34.
+If Section 33 conditions exist, the Board may reject the proposed resolution and notify the mover with an explanation of why the resolution will not appear in the Resolutions Book. - 35.
+The mover of a rejected resolution may appeal the decision by bringing forward a motion at the Resolutions Session for the resolution to be considered, and the decision can be reversed by 2/3 majority of votes cast.

+- 36. ABmunis will electronically publish and distribute the Resolutions Book to Members at least eight (8) weeks prior to Convention to provide councils enough time to review and discuss the resolutions. - 37.
 Resolutions are also published in the Resolutions Library on ABmunis website and in the Convention Guide that is distributed in hard copy at Convention.